yuriescl/minimal-bookmarks.nvim/README.md

 Available commands:
 - `:MinimalBookmarksToggle`: Toggle bookmarks window
-- `:MinimalBookmarksAdd`: Add current line to bookmarks
+- `:MinimalBookmarksAdd`: Add current line to end of bookmarks
+    - If no argument is provided to this command, it will prompt for the bookmark name
+    - A bookmark name can be provided as an argument, e.g. `:MinimalBookmarksAdd location1`
+- `:MinimalBookmarksInsert`: Insert current line into beginning of bookmarks
+    - If no argument is provided to this command, it will prompt for the bookmark name
+    - A bookmark name can be provided as an argument, e.g. `:MinimalBookmarksInsert location1`
 - `:MinimalBookmarksEdit`: Edit bookmarks file (this is the only way to edit bookmarks)
 - `:MinimalBookmarksShow`: Show bookmarks window
 - `:MinimalBookmarksHide`: Hide bookmarks window